Did you know that both Cuba and Puerto Rico also have a dessert called majarete?

 - Using a sharp knife cut kernels from cob about ⅔ the depth of the kernels.

-- Blend the corn kernels together with the sugar, corn starch, cinnamon powder, milk and water.
+- Blend the corn kernels together with the sugar, cornstarch, cinnamon powder, milk, salt and water.

 - Pass the mixture through a strain and keep the liquid (discard the solid parts).

 - Add a pinch of salt and the cinnamon sticks.

 - Cook over over medium heat stirring constantly to avoid sticking.

-- When it thickens to the consistency of yogurt remove from the heat (15 mins aprox).
+- When it thickens to the consistency of yogurt remove from the heat (15 mins approx).

 - Pour immediately into small bowls or ice cream glasses.

 - Cool to room temperature.
 Chill before serving.